eeg2025/downsample-datasets/README.md

 # EEG Data Processing Pipeline

+> [!CAUTION]
+> You probably SHOULD NOT use this repository directly for the EEG2025 Challenge.
+All available datasets have already been processed using this pipeline.
+This repository is provided for transparency and reproducibility.
+If you want to process your own BIDS datasets, feel free to use it.

 A comprehensive pipeline for processing, resampling, and converting EEG-BIDS datasets.
 Designed for the HBN (Healthy Brain Network) EEG datasets and the EEG2025 NeurIPS Challenge.

 ## 📁 Project Structure